tuladhar/cleanup-aws-access-keys/README.md

-# cleanup-aws-access-keys
+# Search and clean up unused AWS access keys
 A cloud security tool to search and clean up unused AWS access keys, written in Go.

 ## Features:
 * Find unused access keys (e.g: access keys unused for more than 90 days, access keys created both never used)
 * Deactivate/activate access keys easily based on search criteria.
 * Delete access keys based on search criteria.
-* Auto-approve flag to run non-interactively (e.g: a cron job to deactivate access keys unused for more 90 days)
+* Auto-approve flag to run non-interactively (e.g: integrate as cron job or Lambda to deactivate access keys unused for more 90 days)

 ## What is an AWS access keys?
 * Access keys are long-term credentials for an IAM user or the AWS account root user.